-Fareda Banda BL Hons, LLB (Zimbabwe), DPhil (Oxon).
-Fareda Banda is a Reader in the Laws of Africa at the University of London, School of Oriental and African Studies.
-Her areas of interest/expertise include the human rights of women, family law and issues pertaining to law and society in Africa.
+Fareda Banda, BL Hons, LLB (Zimbabwe), DPhil (Oxon), is a Professor of law at the School of Oriental and African Studies, University of London.
+Her areas of interest include gender focusing on the human rights of women, family law and issues pertaining to law and society in Africa.
 She holds a doctorate in law from the University of Oxford.
 Following her doctorate she worked as a Research Assistant at the Law Commission of England and Wales before returning to Oxford on a two year Leverhulme Special Research Fellowship.
-She co-edits the Journal of African Law, is an Associate Editor (Africa) of the International Survey of Family Law while also sitting on the editorial board of the Journal of Southern African Studies and the international advisory boards of three other publications.
+She is an Associate Editor (Africa) of the International Survey of Family Law while also sitting on the editorial board of the Journal of African Law and the International Journal of Law, Policy and the Family.
+She sits on the advisory board of the Journal of Southern African Studies and the international advisory boards of three other publications.
+Fareda is a member of the Advisory Committee of Human Rights Watch Africa and of the Policy Committee of Human Rights Watch.
 Her publications include a book entitled Women, Law and Human Rights: An African Perspective.
-Other publications include consultancy reports for the Lord Chancellor's Department on why women and ethnic minorities are under represented in the ranks of Queens Counsel (with Kate Malleson), for Minority Rights Group on gender and indigeneity (with Christine Chinkin) as well as for the United Nations on laws that discriminate against women.
+Other publications include consultancy reports for the Lord Chancellor's Department on why women and ethnic minorities are under-represented in the ranks of Queens Counsel (with Kate Malleson), for Minority Rights Group on gender and indigeneity (with Christine Chinkin) as well as for the United Nations on laws that discriminate against women.
 She has taught on courses in Kampala, Harare, Oslo, Pretoria, Onati and continues to teach on the Oxford summer Mst human rights programme.
-Her most recent and best work is the co-production of two daughters, Azera and Shamiso.
-She very much looks forward to spending the semester at NYU.
+She is currently working on gender and constitutional change in select African states and on the legal experiences of Africans in the diaspora.

 Professor Hanina Ben-Menahem is Professor of Law and head of the Institute for Research in Jewish Law at the Hebrew University of Jerusalem, Israel.
 A prolific writer and a popular teacher, he is a graduate of the Hebrew University and Oxford University.
 While writing his doctoral dissertation at Oxford, he also served as research fellow at the Center for Advanced Studies.
 He has received the Silberg prize for research in Jewish law and has visited at prominent American law schools, including as Gruss Visiting Professor of Jewish Law at Harvard Law School.
 He has published four books and two dozen articles or book chapters.
 He has also organized conferences on Jewish law and edited a prominent journal.